jbox-web/action_form/README.md

 end
 ```

-Action Form will read property values from the model in setup.
+ActionForm will read property values from the model in setup.
 Given the following form class.

 ```ruby
 class ConferenceForm < ActionForm::Base